 Pet cats may be domestic animals, but they’re not fully domesticated.
 The cat family – felids – separated off from the other carnivora about 11 million years ago, and apart from size, have not altered a great deal since then, such that even today they are all obviously cat-like.
 Domestic cats still have much in common with their wild cousins, from the noble lion down to the tiny (and very rare) kodkod, found in Chile.
-So the question is, how is similar your cute kitty to a tiger?
+So the question is, how similar is your cute kitty to a tiger?

 Your cat loves meat

 Millions of years ago, a dozen or so genetic changes took place in the ancestor of all of today’s felids, which have locked them into eating meat ever since.
 All cats, from tabby to tiger, require high levels of animal protein in their diet – protein from plants lacks certan amino acids, such as taurine, that cats need but other mammals (including ourselves) do not.